samtalki/yadi/README.md

-# yadi: yet another DSS interface.
-A high-level Python interface designed to make it easier to get things done with the [OpenDSS Electric Distribution System Simulator](https://smartgrid.epri.com/SimulationTool.aspx) [available for download here](https://sourceforge.net/projects/electricdss/files/).

 ![yadi](yadi_logo.png)

+# ``yadi``: yet another DSS interface.
+A high-level Python interface designed to make it easier to get things done with the [OpenDSS Electric Distribution System Simulator](https://smartgrid.epri.com/SimulationTool.aspx), which is [available for download here](https://sourceforge.net/projects/electricdss/files/) and is designed by the Electric Power Research Institute.
+We make heavy use of [opendssdirect.py](https://github.com/dss-extensions/OpenDSSDirect.py) and build upon it.

 ## Features
-yadi gives you a number of tools to improve your distribution system research and accelerate the integration of OpenDSS into your studies.
+``yadi`` gives you a number of tools to improve your distribution system research and accelerate the integration of OpenDSS into your studies.

-### Description
+### Summary
-yadi provides a fresh, modern approach with support for seamless access to several key features crucial for disitrubtion system studies.
+``yadi`` provides a fresh, modern approach with support for seamless access to several key features crucial for disitrubtion system studies.
 #### circuit-based/network-based/model-based analysis
 1. Simplified circuit data access, collection, and analysis
 2. Time series analysis